The academic year at St Andrews is split into two semesters: Martinmas semester and Candlemas semester.

 The semester begins with Orientation in late January.
 Exchange and study abroad students who arrive in Semester 2 must attend this in order to matriculate and secure their modules; full-year students who arrived in Semester 1 do not need to attend Orientation in Semester 2.
 Orientation also provides the opportunity to join societies, meet new and returning students, and settle into accommodation before teaching starts.

-Midway through the semester is a two-week Spring vacation.
+Midway through the semester is a one-week Spring vacation.

 The semester finishes with two weeks of revision for students to prepare for their end-of-semester exams held during a two-week examination diet.